 2. Get Rid of Dandruff

 Another common concern is how to get rid of dandruff, a skin disorder that affects 50 percent of the world population.
-Dandruff is caused by the build-up of dead skin and in more severe cases, a yeast-like organism aggravates it.
-(8) It can also be caused by hair care products that contain chemical ingredients that leave your scalp red, itchy and scaly.
+Dandruff is caused by the buildup of dead skin, and in more severe cases, a yeast-like organism aggravates it.
+It can also be caused by hair care products that contain chemical ingredients that leave your scalp red, itchy and scaly.

 3. Nourish Your Hair

 People tend to spend a lot of money of hair care products that are used to leave your hair looking shinier, smoother and straighter.
-Unfortunately, many of these products are doing more harm than good.
-Keratin treatment, for instance, contains toxic ingredients like formaldehyde, which is known to be a human carcinogen.
-(9)
+Unfortunately, many of these products do more harm than good.

-Instead of turning to these conventional methods, using essential oils for hair will make your locks stronger and healthier, without the potential side effects.
-The hydrating, soothing and anti-inflammatory and antiseptic properties of essential oils work to nourish your hair naturally.
+Instead of turning to these conventional methods, using essential oils for hair makes your locks stronger and healthier, without the potential side effects.
+The hydrating, soothing, anti-inflammatory and antiseptic properties of essential oils work to nourish your hair naturally.